 Source: Wikimedia Commons

 Possibly the reason why Discos Paradiso was named that way is that, like a true paradise, you'll find what you're looking for here.
 From old and authentic disco records to vintage EDM and classic techno, some of the hardest-to-find records are in this very shop.
-They boast a wide selection of new releases and rare finds in their quaint shop near the Raval neighborhood.
+They boast a wide selection of new releases and rare finds in their quaint shop near the Raval neighborhood, an atistic hub with loads of street art and the like.
 And through the years, it has become quite the hotspot for EDM fans and techno aficionados alike.
 So much so that many famous DJs have passed by this place wherein they're in Barcelona.
 You'll see them on the store's "wall of fame."

 Source: Discos Paradiso Facebook Page

 Don't you just love it when establishments actually take into account what you want?
 They're not just shoving their items up on your face, they're actually considering what you'd like to get or invest in.
 They tailor their recommendations to your taste.
-We, if you do, Tvinyl is the place for you!
-Founder Jerome Dessolier takes pride in actually getting to know his customer and recommending them which among his selection of great vinyl find will befit their taste.
+Well, if you do, Tvinyl is the place for you!
+Founder Jerome Dessolier takes pride in actually getting to know his customers and recommending which among his selection of great vinyl find will befit their tastes.
 This way, you'll really get the best for your money!

 Source: The Tvinyl Factory